SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 ]
 ```

-### Update context services mapping
+### Updating the Context Services Mapping

-Finally you need to provide the `ContextServiceMap` containing the custom context service, i.e. in your app module (if you implemented custom `OccConfigLoaderService`, it also needs being provided):
+After configuring your custom context, you need to provide the `ContextServiceMap` that contains the custom context service.
+You can provide this in your app module, as shown in the following example:

 ```typescript
 export function serviceMapFactory() {